You are here:

 Janet & Walter Sondheim Artscape Prize Timeline

-Finalists Exhibition at the Walters Art Museum: Saturday, June 17 through Sunday, August 13, 2017
+Finalists Exhibition at the Walters Art Museum: Saturday, June 17-Sunday, August 13, 2017

 Janet & Walter Sondheim Artscape Prize